magento/architecture/design-documents/declarative-schema-database-compatibility.md

 ### Replaceability of `\Magento\Framework\DB\Adapter\AdapterInterface`

-Not needed for declarative schema, but with this refactoring would also make sense to add ability have different adapters for different databases.
+Not needed for declarative schema, but with this refactoring would also make sense to add ability to have different adapters for different databases.

 `\Magento\Framework\Model\ResourceModel\Type\Db\ConnectionFactoryInterface` currently returns instance of `Magento\Framework\App\ResourceConnection\ConnectionAdapterInterface` that is defined by preference, similarly to approach above it should resolve database specific adapter based on configuration.